 Watch this video, then share it with global leaders.
 Tell them statements and stats about health workers are not enough—they must act now to support frontline health workers.

-A minimum of 115,000 health workers have died from COVID-19, and many others have left the field of health care during the pandemic.
+A minimum of 115,000 health workers have died from COVID-19, and many others have left the health care field during the pandemic.

 We can expect more pandemics like COVID-19 in the future, yet health systems in many countries are still not prepared.
 This is a problem for all of us: viruses do not respect borders.
 Even before the pandemic the world was facing a massive shortage of health workers, mostly in low- and middle-income countries.

-Tweet our call to action, tagging your government leaders.
+Tweet our calls to action, tagging your government leaders.
 Here are sample tweets: